chitsanfei/rin-asf-bot/README.md

 - Post anime pictures, including steam group chat and private chat.
 - Post cute cat pictures or dog pictures.
 (Code for cat picture bases on ArchiSteamFarm official plugin develop demo.)
 - Send hitokoto, which is probably meaningful.
-- Send website link warning to tell people away from swindle.

 ### Compatibility
 - RinBot should fully support to ArchiSteamFarm on Windows or Linux or MacOS.